 Indexes journals, books, dissertations, and reviews in the social sciences on sociological topics as well as selected anthropology, criminology, demography, law, social psychology, and urban development.
 [1952 - present]

 Includes newsletters, organizational papers, government documents, manuscripts, pamphlets, personal correspondence and more related to LGBTQ communities around the world.
-Topics include the gay rights, lesbian activism, the HIV/AIDS crisis, and more (Archives of Human Sexuality and Identity) [1940-present]
+Topics include the gay rights, lesbian activism, the HIV/AIDS crisis, and more (Formerly titled Archives of Human Sexuality and Identity) [1940-present].

 Full-text information and perspectives from U.S. and international news sources.
 (America's newspapers - NewsBank - global newsbank)

 Provides full-text information and perspectives from over 600 U.S. and over 700 international sources.
 Offers strong regional coverage, indexing more than California newspapers such as Contra Costa Times (1995-current), Sacramento Bee (1984-current), San Francisco Chronicle (1985-current), and San Jose Mercury News (1985-current).
 Search categories include: California newspapers (121 titles), Greater Los Angeles (54 titles), major metropolitan titles (13 titles), Spanish-language news sources (48 titles), the World (almost 2000 titles), US (855 titles).

 LexisNexis Academic is being replaced with Nexis Uni.
 See more link for additional information.
 (Lexis Nexis Academic) [dates vary]